adam7400/laser-guitar/README.md

 	Navigate to the "space-harp" folder using the following command.
 		> cd space-harp

-	<p> Navigate to the "build" folder using the following command. </p>
+	Navigate to the "build" folder using the following command.
 		> cd build

-	<p> Use the CMakeists to generate the build files from the following command.
-(Make sure you are using the required CMake version, this can be altered in CMAkeLists.txt </p>
+	Use the CMakeists to generate the build files from the following command.
+(Make sure you are using the required CMake version, this can be altered in CMAkeLists.txt
 		> cmake  -S .. -B .

-	<p> "Make" using the following command. </p>
+	 "Make" using the following command.
 		> make

-	<p> Start the SpaceHarp by executing the executable file, using the following command. </p>
+	 Start the SpaceHarp by executing the executable file, using the following command.
 		> ./ SPACE_HARP

 ## Authors